 How does it help?

-At Freewell we always listen to our buyer feedback thinking of ways to make their day to day shoot convenient, quick & easy for this reason we have made the industry-first Variable ND Filters for action camera compatible with Hero8 Black, This hard stop Variable ND reduces the chance of cross-polarization & vignette suited for quick & easy solution to avoid changing filters on the field.
+At Freewell we always listen to our buyer feedback thinking of ways to make their day to day shoot convenient, quick & easy for this reason we have made the industry-first Variable ND Filters for drone compatible with DJI Phantom 4 Pro V2.0, This hard stop Variable ND reduces the chance of cross-polarization & vignette suited for quick & easy solution to avoid changing filters on the field.

 A. Expose your shot to have a proper motion blur.
 Adjust the white balance to your liking thinking about the color grading you will be doing.
 Film in flat profile (Dlog) for a better color grading.
 If your drone/Action Camera/Gimbal allows you to change the sharpness and contrast of the image you can tweak those to your liking too.

 Q: Is variable ND also a polarizer filter?

 A: Although variable ND is made of 2pcs polarizer filter they do not provide or help to reduce polarization as once you have 2 pieces of glass they act as reducing the light coming to your sensor.

 Q. Can I take Panorama with Variable ND?